Donald McIntosh (sport shooter)

-Donald McIntosh is a Scottish rifle shooter and coach from Elgin, born July 1966.
+Donald McIntosh (born 19 July 1966) is a Scottish rifle shooter and coach from Elgin.
 He represented Scotland for the first time in 1989 at the Commonwealth Shooting Federation Championships in Wales.
 He has been capped 60 times, making him the seventh most capped Scottish shooter.
 He represented Scotland in the 2002 Manchester Commonwealth Games where he was unable to replicate his previous gold medal success in the Commonwealth Shooting Federation Championships.
 Donald began his international coaching career at the 2003 World University Shooting Championships and continues to coach his younger daughter Seonaid McIntosh and coached his older daughter Jennifer McIntosh until her retirement in 2018.
 He is the owner of Edinkillie Sports Services.

 Early life

 Donald was born in July 1966 in Elgin, Moray.
 His father was a prominent member of Elgin Miniature Rifle Club and Donald was introduced to shooting at a young age.

 Education

 He attended Elgin Academy until 1984.
 He studied Computer Science at the University of Edinburgh (Graduated 1988).
 He also holds an MSc in Performance Psychology from the University of Edinburgh (2004).
 He was a prominent member of the University of Edinburgh Rifle Club and was a co-founder of the EU Alumni Club.